The Many Hazards of Winter Weather to Businesses

 Other proactive users of AlertMedia use mass notifications to alert employees of open enrollment or options for flu shots and other vaccines.

-Winter weather is no joke.
-It can be dangerous for employees and interrupt business operations.
+Winter hazards can make it dangerous for employees and interrupt business operations.
 As your company plans for the upcoming colder months, refer to the items on this list and plan to mitigate as many of these negative outcomes as possible.

 Before you grab that first snow shovel, consider a mass communication system that can keep everyone connected, informed, and safe.
-Planning ahead with a communication system in place can keep productivity moving along and also create a sense of calm before the storm.
+AlertMedia combines advanced mass communication capabilities with comprehensive threat monitoring, which ensures that you won’t be caught off guard by any of the threats that this winter will bring.
+Planning ahead with a communication system in place will keep productivity moving along and also create a sense of calm before the storm.